faizmalkani/appsite/README.md

 Demo: http://faizmalkani.github.io/appsite

 Easy to setup and deploy.
-Download the project as a zip, extract it, edit the HTML to match your app's details, and you're good to go!
+Download the project as a zip, extract it, edit the HTML to match your own app's details, and you're good to go!

 Properties to be edited before publishing:
 - Page Title, Description, Keywods, Copyright and Author
 - Cover Image *(optional)*
-- Floating Button color, desktop and mobile *(optional)*
+- Floating Button's colour, desktop and mobile *(optional)*
-- Floating Button email address, desktop and mobile *(optional)*
+- Floating Button's email address, desktop and mobile *(optional)*
 - App Name, Developer Name and App Price
 - App Description
 - Other Apps thumbnails and titles